Prodotti

 The small bites surgical technique supported by the STITCH trial has been touted as a strategy for preventing early laparotomy dehiscence through greater force distribution at the suture–tissue interface.
 However, this hernia prevention strat- egy requires an alteration in the standard closure technique that has not been widely adopted in the USA.
 This study seeks to determine whether incorporating a mid-weight polypropylene mesh material into a hollow-bore surgical suture material will effectively increase the force distribution at the suture–tissue interface and potentially help prevent early laparotomy dehiscence in an ex vivo model.

-Evaluation of a new suture material (DurameshTM) by measuring suture tension in small and large bites techniques for laparotomy closure
+Evaluation of a new suture material (DurameshTM) by measuring suture tension in small and large bites techniques for laparotomy closure in a porcine model

 2022 - Y. Yurtkap · F. P. J. den Hartog · W. van Weteringen · J. Jeekel · G. J. Kleinrensink · J. F. Lange